Tooling up the CHIPS Act: How to fast-track your new fab equipment ramp has been saved

 What makes this complex equipment so hard to install?
 Well, it’s the complexity!
 The latest extreme ultraviolet (EUV) lithography machines from ASML have more than 100,000 components, weigh 180 tons, fill 150 shipping crates, and require 40 freight containers (or four jumbo jets) to transport to customers.1 While all fab tools are not this big, most still require tens of crates, specialized OEM teams, several weeks, and hundreds of thousands of dollars to install, on top of the tool cost itself.
 But the challenges start well before the crates arrive.
 Specifications, quotes, and manufacturing bills of materials for these tools can be 30 or more pages with hundreds of line items, making translation of requirements to quotes, invoices, purchase orders, and build instructions difficult.
 As the equipment is shipped from the factory to the fab, components can be delayed, damaged, and sometimes completely lost.
 Similar challenges arise when managing the de-install and transfer of equipment from an existing fab to the new fab.
 Organizing the team and materials to install a tool or cluster of tools in proper sequence requires a complicated, interdependent project plan—particularly when installations are performed in a clean-room environment not intended for humans.
 Multiply all of this by the many hundreds of tools needed for a new fab, and you have an overwhelming equipment ramp problem.

-Deloitte’s holistic equipment lifecycle management (ELM) approach can help fast track your new fab equipment ramp.
-Some core capabilities from this approach include the following:
+The Deloitte IndustryAdvantage™ approach and our holistic equipment lifecycle management (ELM) solution can help fast track your new fab equipment ramp and help you to differentiate your business.
+Some core capabilities from this approach include:

-With these capabilities as well as others, and best practices of a modernized ELM approach, semiconductor companies are expected to expand capacity and reach first wafers more efficiently while mitigating risk.
-Deloitte’s ongoing work with IDMs, foundries, and equipment suppliers in the semiconductor ecosystem, and relationships with leading product management, supply chain management, and cloud-based systems providers, enable us to build an ELM solution that is tailored to your specific needs.
-Reach out to Deloitte today to prepare to fast track your next equipment ramp.
+With these capabilities, and best practices of a modernized ELM approach, semiconductor companies are expected to expand capacity and reach first wafers more efficiently while mitigating risk.
+Deloitte’s breadth of work with IDMs, foundries, and equipment suppliers in the semiconductor ecosystem—in addition to relationships with leading product management, supply chain management, and cloud-based systems providers—enable us to build a targeted ELM solution tailored to your specific needs.
+Reach out to learn how Deloitte can help fast track your next equipment ramp—and create sustained advantage in the industry.